MubtasimSajid/CareSphere/README.md

 # CareSphere
-This is a healthcare management system currently under development (this repository is supposed to streamline our workflow).
-It aims to provide seamless interaction among doctors, hospitals/clinics, their management and staff, and patients.
-We intend to write the codes in C++.
-File operations will be used to maintain a database in the background.
-Qt will be used to build the GUI.
+This is a healthcare management system developed using C++, MySQL (some file operations) & Qt.
+C++ was the primary language used to develop this project.
+MySQL retains the database in the background.
+Qt was used to create the GUI.
+A more expanded suite of functionalities has been added to the CLI version of this project.
+The GUI side can provide a convenient app for the patients to handle their medical necessities.
+At the same time, the CLI version is equipped for more advanced services including for doctors & hospital administrations.
-This started as a project proposal for our OOP-4302 lab.
+This started as a project submission idea for our OOP-4302 lab.
+As a result, further improvements are expected.